Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 shajedur:x:1000:1000:,,,:/home/shajedur:/bin/bash

-Create a temporary file called temp_delete_me.txt anywhere in your home folder.
-Now delete it safely using the -i flag so Linux asks you to confirm first.
-Type y to confirm.
+Navigate to your home directory.
+Create a temporary file called temp_delete_me.txt.
+Now delete it using the -i flag so Linux asks you to confirm first.
+Type y and press Enter.
+Then verify the file is gone with ls.

 Show answer